BurdetteLamar/markdown_helper/README.md

 #### Include Pragmas

-An include pragma has the form:
+Specify each file inclusion via an *include pragma*, which has the form:

 <code>@[</code>*format*<code>](</code>*relative_file_path*<code>)</code>